BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Small water spirits appear, dancing around the player\]

-\[They arrive at an underground spring where the Ancient Noaidi awaits\]
+\[They arrive at an underground spring where the Ancient Thaum awaits\]

-\[The Noaidi is now knee-deep in the glowing water\]
+\[The Thaum is now knee-deep in the glowing water\]

-ANCIENT NOAIDI: \*Your connection grows.
+ANCIENT THAUM: \*Your connection grows.
 Now I will show you how the first healing came to be.\*

 \[Vision shows ancient healers discovering the properties of spring